-Air Conditioning (A/C) Button
+Air Conditioning (A/C) Button This button turns the air

 This button turns the air conditioning on and off.
 You will see A/C ON or A/C OFF in the display.

 When you turn the A/C off, the system cannot regulate the inside temperature if you set the temperature control below the outside temperature.